norton120/pirate_baby/content/posts/replatforming.md

 #### Software is Content, Not Depreciating Assets
 Most roadmap decks include an architecture diagram that looks something like this:
 <image>
 We often use motors to represent our "workhorse" business applications because that mirrors an industrial model we can understand.
 And yes, our applications do _run_ on physical hardware - servers and disk drives and devices - that wear out over time.
 But it is a false analog to imply that the _software_ has worn out - that simply is not how software works.
 Shakespere's _Romeo and Juliet_ has been read likely billions of times by billions of people over the last 400 years, and yet the prose is as impactful as the day it was written.
-Many printopies of the text may be worn to dust, but the text is
+Many printed copies of the text may have worn to dust, but that has no impact on the play itself so long as it continues to be replicated.
+You application software is not something that wears down with use, and it does not need to be replaced like a hot water heater with a finite shelf l
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTg1NDAwNTIsLTM3MDc4MDEwNywtMT
+eyJoaXN0b3J5IjpbLTExOTI2MDY5ODgsLTM3MDc4MDEwNywtMT
 YwNDEzMDA5Nyw3MDg5NDE5NDhdfQ==
 -->